Getting Strategic with Social Media

 Hear more about the workshop from instructor, Shel Holtz, at http://holtz.com/

 Digital and social media have become the single most dominant channel through which communicators work.
 The speed of the transition from other media has been unprecedented, moving from diversion to business-critical, from communication channel to day-to-day business platform in one short decade.
 Most communicators have learned the ropes by the seat of their pants; on-the-job training has been the order of the day.

 IABC is proud to offer members a unique professional development opportunity to explore the strategies and hone the skills that serve as a foundation for effectiveness with social media.
-The series of eight learning modules include both a self-paced, asynchronous component along with a real-time discussion of trends and issues.
+This series of eight learning modules includes both a self-paced, asynchronous component along with a real-time discussion of trends and issues.
 Taught by two recognized experts in the field, the course will provide you with the knowledge you need to develop, execute and measure digital and social media communications, whether they’re ongoing and organic or campaign-based.

 What you will cover

 The course will address the following dimensions of digital and social media:

 - An overview of the roles social and digital media play in communication and public relations

 - A deep dive into the categories of social media

 - An exploration of the means by which organizations can monitor the social media space and turn the resulting intelligence into action